 Societies all over the world seem to be losing respect for this human Craft, distracted by the instantaneousness of the shallow and the shiny.
 Look at the people who hold positions of leadership in some of our national institutions, let’s say, Downing Street.
 People with no Craft.

-Fortunately, we do have a few experienced people who do ‘give a fig’.
-They are employed to tend the aquarium, having been out in the complex world, done their time and still in the thick of it, but now nursing an altruistic desire to pass on their wisdom, before they toddle off.
+Fortunately, we do have a few experienced people who do, ‘give a fig’.
+They are occasionally employed to tend the aquarium.
+Having been out in the complex world, done their time and still in the thick of it, they are often nursing an altruistic desire to pass on their wisdom, before they toddle off.
 Again that’s called preparation.
 These people, typically steeped in the subject and the context and the excitement of both interacting, admit straight away to not knowing everything and being able to predict, even less.
 After all, they learned that a long time ago, when they graduated from the aquarium.
 Thankfully, they can give some bloody good advice and explain what may happen regarding their little corner of the world, should certain circumstances arise.

 What’s more, nobody became a Microbiologist, Epidemiologist, Pandemic Virologist, Anaesthetic Intensivist or even a bloody good nurse or therapist, overnight.
 These people already knew most of the stuff that now, more of us need to know.
 We should have been much much better prepared.
 Planning for something Simple on this side of complexity, is not the same as, preparing for something Tactical on the far side.